 “The proposal would also establish block grants for Medicaid, meaning the government would provide a capped amount of funding to states for the program.
 The proposal cuts Medicaid by over $800 billion.
 These changes would significantly increase costs and decrease access to care for Medicare and Medicaid beneficiaries.”

 “In response to the Ryan budget proposal, the House Energy and Commerce Committee has analyzed the impact the proposal would have in all 405 congressional districts.
 The Energy and Commerce Committee details the ways in which the proposal reduces access to care for millions of Medicare and Medicaid beneficiaries across the country.
-For example, in New York’s 18th Congressional District, older adults and people with disabilities would spend an extra $95 million in prescription drug costs over the next 10 years.
+For example, in New York’s 18th Congressional District, older adults and people with disabilities would spend an extra $95 million in prescription drug costs over the next 10 years, including funding of several rehabs around me.
 Similarly, nearly 100,000 Medicare beneficiaries in New York’s 8th Congressional District alone would no longer be able to access free preventive services.